 Formal vs Informal Synonyms

 Simple words like guilt and regret work well in everyday conversation.
 Formal terms like contrition and penitence appear more in legal, academic, or religious contexts.
 Choose based on audience and tone.
+Explore synonyms for compassionate to see how empathy contrasts with remorse.

 Real-Life Usage Examples